juicyfx/vercel-runtimes/README.md

 ### 🤔 Known Issues

-- Uncaught Exception - socket hang up
+- PHP-FPM - Uncaught Exception - socket hang up
     - This is known issue and I would apreaciate any help.

     ```